 If you don’t know much about Thoracic Outlet Syndrome (TOS), you’re not alone.

-It takes great expertise to tell whether a patient is suffering from TOS or something else.
-The syndrome shares symptoms with rotator cuff injuries, cervical disc disorders, fibromyalgia, multiple sclerosis, tumors of the spinal cord and other conditions.
-In the Gulf South region, the level of expertise required to diagnose and treat TOS can only be found in one place: The Ochsner Thoracic Outlet Syndrome Center.
+It takes great expertise to determine whether a patient is suffering from TOS or something else.
+The symptoms often overlap with rotator cuff injuries, cervical disc disorders, cervical dystonia, fibromyalgia, multiple sclerosis, tumors of the spinal cord and other conditions.